Asymptotic study of subcritical graph classes: Limit laws

 \subsection{The labelled case}

-The labelled case have been partially treated in~\cite{GiNoRu09}.
+The labelled case have been partially treated in~\cite{GiNoRu09}, where the authors developed a case-by-case analysis.
 In this section we rediscover these results using a different and more general argument.
 Recall that $\tau=\cCp(\rho)$ is the unique solution of the equation $y \cB''(y)=1$ on the region where $\cB(y)$ is analytic, and $\rho$ is the radius of convergence of $\cC(z)$.

 We use a secondary variable $v$ to mark edges.
 For a graph class $\cG$ we write $\cG=\cup_{n,m}\cG_{n,m}$, where $n$ denotes the number of vertices and $m$ denotes the number of edges.
 We define the bivariate generating function as